couchbaselabs/couchbase-mobile-tools/README.md

 First: if you haven't already checked out submodules, run `git submodule update --init --recursive`.

+To install the dependencies for the build script run `pip install -r requirements.txt`.

 There is a python script at the root of the repo called `build.py` which if run with no arguments will guide you through the build process (caveat: It might not work on "X weird system").
 At the end of any interactive run, the script will print the non-interactive invocation to the screen for future reference.
 For a more advanced description of how to build without the script see [this doc](BUILDING.md)

 ### Compiler Requirements